scloud19/SECipedia/Ethical Hacking/Web_App_Security/HTTP_headers.md

   The content of the headers determines how the content that follows is processed (either by the browser or the web server.)

-  Some headers are required, some are optional
+  Some headers are required, some are optionalh